AI coach helps patients see their symptoms more clearly before doctor visit

 Summary

-This study tests whether an AI-powered reflection tool can help patients with chronic orthopedic conditions (like arthritis or carpal tunnel) think more flexibly about their symptoms and feel more trust in their specialist.
-150 adults will be randomly assigned to either use the AI-guided checklist or receive an AI-generated diagnosis.
-Both groups will share the AI output with their doctor before the visit.
-The main goal is to see if the reflection tool improves trust and the overall consultation experience.
+This study tests whether an AI-powered reflection tool can help patients with chronic orthopedic conditions (like arthritis or carpal tunnel) think more flexibly about their symptoms and feel more trust in their doctor.
+About 150 adults will be randomly assigned to either use the AI reflection tool or receive an AI-generated diagnosis.
+Both groups will then see their specialist and complete a survey about their experience.
+The goal is to see if the reflection tool improves trust and communication.

 Get updates